obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### Does enabling the feature change any default behavior?

-No
+Yes, if enabled resource allocation for pods will be handled by CCI Resource Manager and CCI Drivers.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, a deletion of pods requiring cci driver will be recommended
+Yes, a deletion of pods requiring CCI driver will be recommended.
+Addition cleanup on the node and a kubelet restart will be required.

 ###### What happens if we reenable the feature if it was previously rolled back?